-I had always boiled potatoes in my stovetop pressure cooker, however it did need some monitoring.
+I had always boiled potatoes in my stovetop pressure cooker.
+However, it did need some monitoring.
 With the instant pot, just set the time and do a natural pressure release, while I can do other chores.

 Having pre-boiled potatoes at hand is great for meal planning.
 I can then use them as needed to make quick meals.
-Some interesting indian dishes you can make with boiled potatoes:
+Some interesting Indian dishes you can make with boiled potatoes:

 How to Steam Potatoes in the Instant Pot?

 It is as easy as it gets.
 Just place the potatoes on a trivet.
 Add some water to the pot.
 Hit the Steam button.
 Adjust the time based on the size of the potatoes.
-It usually takes between 8 to 15 minutes depending on size of potatoes.
+It usually takes between 8 to 15 minutes, depending on the size of the potatoes.
 For potatoes about 7 oz in weight, I steamed for 10 minutes.
 If potatoes are about 9 oz, then steam for 12 minutes.
 You get the idea!

 Can I steam potatoes without a trivet?